-The Federal Court that has several advantages to plaintiffs including speed and the lack of a jury.
+The Federal Court has several advantages to plaintiffs including speed and the lack of a jury.

 In a statement of claim filed with the court, Jarratt says a separate article the Telegraph published on 7 July reporting the reaction of his accuser to the not guilty verdict conveyed imputations.

 Jarratt has applied for aggravated damages because of the “over-sensationalised” tone of the article and because the Telegraph knew he had been acquitted three days earlier.